GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 #### ACTIVITY

+* What are the four states of the Activity Lifecycle? [[active/running, paused, stopped, destroyed]](https://developer.android.com/reference/android/app/Activity.html#ActivityLifecycle)

 * **What is `Activity` and its lifecycle?**
     - Activities are basically containers or windows to the user interface.